AzidDev/Azid-Grabber/READme.md

-Certainly!
-It's important to ensure that your GitHub README file accurately represents your project while maintaining ethical standards.
-Here's a revised version of your README:

 ---

 # Builder

 ## Description
-Builder is a multifunctional tool designed for [provide a brief description of the intended purpose of the tool].
+Builder is a multifunctional tool designed for stealing sensative infomations of a subjects Computer.

 ## Features